ChloeRickards/ChloeRickards.github.io/_pages/notebooks_Snails.md

 plt.ylabel("Infected Snails")
 plt.title("Infected Snails over Time") plt.show()

-# One might ask - why don't snail infections completely drop to 0?
-# Answer: while the gene drive may dominate a population, it still only provides partial protection from infection
 ```

 ![png](notebooks_Snails_17_0.png)
+**Figure 4.** Snail infections over time.
+Infection drops as the resistant $B$ and $G$ alleles become more common in the population.
+While these resistant alleles may dominate the population by generation 20, they still only provide a partial protection from infection.

 ## Conclusion